-&lt;sup>5 The definition of large, small and mini supermarkets excludes specialty stores or department stores by the following criteria: food floor should consist more than 50 percent of total floor or each of food or clothing and household item floor should consist of less than 50 percent of total floor area.
+4 The definition of large, small, and mini supermarkets excludes specialty stores or department stores, and are identified by the following criteria: The food floor takes up more than 50 percent of the total floor or the food or clothing and household-item floor should each consist of less than 50 percent of the total floor area.
 Among the 192 incumbent stores in our dataset, 30 are GMS, 52 are large supermarkets, 57 are small supermarkets, and 53 are mini supermarkets.